-You might be surprised at some of the business expenses that are tax deductible for business travelers.
+You might be surprised at some of the business expenses that are tax-deductible for business travelers.
 It is important that you keep proper records and receipts.
-Handwritten notes are also important to keep track the reason for the expense, name of the person who met with you, the date and location.
+Handwritten notes are also important to keep track of the reason for the expense, name of the person who met with you, the date and location.

 There are many people who do not take advantage of all the deductions they are eligible for.
 Most of the time it is because they are lazy or do not keep proper records.
 All little extra time and organization can save you a lot of extra money.

 If you travel for business and your employer does not reimburse all of your expenses, you are able to deduct any expenses you pay out-of-pocket that exceed 2% of your AGI.
 If you are the business owner or are self-employed, you do not even have to reach the 2% threshold.

 Anything relating to your business is fair game including gasoline, airfare, fees for baggage, lodging, taxis, supplies, meals, and phone calls.
 You are even allowed to deduct your dry cleaning, laundry service or bar tab while you are traveling.
 The expenses have to be both necessary and ordinary.
 That means that they are typical business traveling expenses in your industry and necessary for your business.
 In other words, you need to prove you are trying to make money on the business trip.

 What Happens When You Mix A Business Trip With Pleasure?

 Business travelers need to be aware that the IRS is big on watching business travel-related expenses because they know there is plenty of room for manipulation.
 They come across many taxpayers that try to group personal expenses with business travel expenses.
 If you want to make the whole trip tax-deductible, you need to make the primary purpose of the trip for business.
 You are able to take some personal time.